GwendolyneFreddy/MadeInHeaven/docs/readme.txt

 it does the spirit of the class more justice.
 To compensate, my Item Packs contain some new items that druids can use.

+If you feel that some items should not be changed by this component, you can put their resrefs (filename minus the .itm extention) in the file config/druid_item_exceptions.txt before installing this component.

 ==========================
 Alternative Druid XP Table